Walking around Old Town Bluffton, you might catch a glimpse of a man out of place—or rather, time.

 From there, he dove into Bluffton’s history, interviewing historians at the Bluffton Historical society and longtime residents.

 The result of his research: an educational and entertaining arsenal of facts and folklore.
 And who better to tell the tales than a character who could have lived through them?

 “It’s a great marriage between the theatre company we own and history,” Vaughn explained.
 “Jack was born in 1800s Bluffton, and he’s a colorful, charismatic individual.”

 The blend of fact and local legend keeps the tour from feeling like a dry history lesson, Vaughn said, but he doesn’t make up stories to keep people entertained.
 He is a licensed tour guide endorsed by the Bluffton Historical Society.
 His tours weave true historic accounts with “fun, intimate stories about the people” who lived along the path of the tour—places such as the Pine House, Seven Oaks and the Peeples Store.

 “The facts that you learn are the straight facts,” Vaughn said, “and the folklore is the stories passed down through the people.”

 Vaughn thought he would see more visitors to Bluffton on his tours, but he was surprised to find most of his guests are new residents.
 He said they might not have moved to the Lowcountry for the history, but they, like Vaughn, want to know more about the place they now call home.

-“It’s been fun to learn the history of not just Bluffton,” he said, “but of how Bluffton helped shape the South and the Lowcountry.”
+“It’s been fun to learn the history of not just Bluffton,” he said, “but of how Bluffton helped shape the South.”